buddycloud/buddycloud.com/slate/source/includes/_accounts.md

 ???
 ```

-Resets the user's password and sends a reset token via email.
-(I think. @abmar: how does this work?
-Generate email with a new password or sends a token?)
+Resets the user's password by sending a new password to the email address provided by the user during registration.

 ### HTTP Request
 `POST https://demo.buddycloud.org/api/account/pw/reset`